PrincetonUniversity/lucid/readme.md

 ### Run the compiler

-Run the compiler with `./lucid.sh compile <lucid program name>`.
+Finally, to compile Lucid programs to P4, run the compiler with `./lucid.sh compile <lucid program name>`.

-The compiler translates a Lucid program into P4, optimizes it, and generates a build directory with a P4 program, Python control plane, and helper scripts to make deployment easier.
+The compiler translates a Lucid program into P4, optimizes it, and produces a build directory with a P4 program, Python control plane, and helper scripts to make deployment easier.

 Try it out with a simple application that bounces packets back to their ingress port: